kodell-64/perl/automated_test_framework/README.md

 our @ISA = qw( TestClass );
 ```

 With that we have a AvcdTest object that is populated with data for each test that is to be executed.
-The test object contains test-specific inputs, paramaters, and expected outputs.
+The test object contains test-specific inputs, parameters, and expected outputs.

 ### Technologies used